bjoyce3/uabrc.github.io/docs/data_management/transfer/globus.md

     ![!Newly created test endpoint page with Permissions tab selected.](./images/globus_103_shared_permissions.png)

-9. Click "Add Permissions -- Share With" to share your endpoint with other users.
+9. Click "Add Permissions -- Share With" to share your endpoint with other researchers.

 10. Fill out the form.

     ![!Test endpoint Add Permissions Share With form.](./images/globus_104_shared_add_permissions.png)

     1. Optionally enter a path within the shared endpoint or use the Browse button.
-If you leave the path as just a slash, the entire shared endpoint will be shared with these users.
+If you leave the path as just a slash, the entire shared endpoint will be shared with these researchers.
     2. Select who to share with.
-        1. User - One or more users.
+        1. Researcher - One or more researchers.
         2. Group - All members of a group.
-        3. All Users - All globus users. **Warning!
+        3. All Researchers - All globus researchers. **Warning!
 This exposes data publicly!**
-    3. Search for users to add, or a group, depending on your choice above.
-You should be able to find any globus user using the search box. **Warning!
-Be certain of which user you are selecting!
+    3. Search for researchers to add, or a group, depending on your choice above.
+You should be able to find any globus researcher using the search box. **Warning!
+Be certain of which researcher you are selecting!
 Check the email domain!**
-    4. If adding users, optionally enter a message so they know why they are being added.
+    4. If adding researchers, optionally enter a message so they know why they are being added.
     5. Select permissions.
 Read is automatically selected and cannot be changed.
 Write permissions are optional.

-11. Click "Add Permission" to add permissions for these users or groups.
+11. Click "Add Permission" to add permissions for these researchers or groups.
-    You will be returned to the page for the shared endpoint and should be on the "Permissions" tab and should see the user or group in the table.
+    You will be returned to the page for the shared endpoint and should be on the "Permissions" tab and should see the researcher or group in the table.

 ### Deleting a Shared Collection